SAMtoBAM/MUMandCo/README.md

 MUM&Co requires installation of MUMmer4 and samtools.<br/>
 MUM&Co will look for the MUMmer toolkit's and samtools scripts path using 'which xxxxx'.<br/>
+An error warning will print and the script will stop if these paths cannot be found <br/>
 This path can be editted directly in the script if required.

 In order to help with downstream analysis: <br/>